Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Small-Sample Evaluations

-Throughout our study we consider the following LRV estimators: $\widehat{J}_{T}$ with automatic bandwidths; $\widehat{J}_{T}$ with automatic bandwidths and the prewhitening of \citet{casini/perron_PrewhitedHAC}; Andrews's (1991) HAC estimator with automatic bandwidth; Andrews's (1991) HAC estimator with automatic bandwidth and the prewhitening procedure of \citet{andrews/monahan:92}; Newey and West's (1987) HAC estimator with the automatic bandwidth as proposed in \citet{newey/west:94}; Newey and West's (1987) HAC estimator with the automatic bandwidth as proposed in \citet{newey/west:94} and prewhitening procedure; Newey-West with the fixed-$b$ method of \citet{Kiefer/vogelsang/bunzel:00}.\footnote{To save space, we have not reported either the Empirical Weighted Periodogram (EWP) or Empirical Weighted Cosine (EWC) of Lazarus et al. \citeyearpar{lazarus/lewis/stock:17} and Lazarus et al. \citeyearpar{lazarus/lewis/stock/watson:18}, respectively.
+Throughout our study we consider the following LRV estimators: $\widehat{J}_{T}$ with automatic bandwidths; $\widehat{J}_{T}$ with automatic bandwidths and the prewhitening of \citet{casini/perron_PrewhitedHAC}; Andrews's (1991) HAC estimator with automatic bandwidth; Andrews's (1991) HAC estimator with automatic bandwidth and the prewhitening procedure of \citet{andrews/monahan:92}; Newey and West's (1987) HAC estimator with the automatic bandwidth as proposed in \citet{newey/west:94}; Newey and West's (1987) HAC estimator with the automatic bandwidth as proposed in \citet{newey/west:94} and the prewhitening procedure; Newey-West with the fixed-$b$ method of \citet{Kiefer/vogelsang/bunzel:00}.\footnote{ To save space, we do not report results for the Empirical Weighted Periodogram (EWP) or Empirical Weighted Cosine (EWC) of Lazarus et al. \citeyearpar{lazarus/lewis/stock:17} and Lazarus et al. \citeyearpar{lazarus/lewis/stock/watson:18}, respectively.
 Their performance is similar to the method of \citet{Kiefer/vogelsang/bunzel:00}.
-Indeed, the LRV estimator of \citet{Kiefer/vogelsang/bunzel:00} leads to HAR tests that have a better size control. \citet{casini/perron_PrewhitedHAC} showed that EWC leads to oversized tests when there is strong dependence in the data relative to the fixed-$b$ method of \citet{Kiefer/vogelsang/bunzel:00} and to the prewhitened DK-HAC.
-The power properties of tests normalized by the EWP and EWC are similar to those with \citet{Kiefer/vogelsang/bunzel:00}.
-That is, they share the same issues as the fixed-$b$ method of \citet{Kiefer/vogelsang/bunzel:00} (see below).} \citet{casini/perron_PrewhitedHAC} proposed three forms of prewhitening: (1) $\widehat{J}_{T,\mathrm{pw},1}$ uses a stationary model to whiten the data; (2) $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ uses a nonstationary model to whiten the data; (3) $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS},\mu}$ is the same as $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ but it adds a time-varying intercept in the VAR to whiten the data.
-For model M7 we also report $\widehat{J}_{T}$ and $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ with the pre-test for breaks in the spectrum as developed in \citet{casini/perron:change-point-spectra}.
+The LRV estimator of \citet{Kiefer/vogelsang/bunzel:00} leads to HAR tests that have better size control. \citet{casini/perron_PrewhitedHAC} showed that EWC leads to oversized tests when there is strong dependence in the data relative to the fixed-$b$ method of \citet{Kiefer/vogelsang/bunzel:00} and to the prewhitened DK-HAC.
+The power properties of tests normalized by the EWP and EWC are similar to those using the method of \citet{Kiefer/vogelsang/bunzel:00}.} \citet{casini/perron_PrewhitedHAC} proposed three forms of prewhitening: (1) $\widehat{J}_{T,\mathrm{pw},1}$ uses a stationary model to whiten the data; (2) $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ uses a nonstationary model to whiten the data; (3) $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS},\mu}$ is the same as $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ but it adds a time-varying intercept in the VAR to whiten the data.
+For model M7 we also report results using $\widehat{J}_{T}$ and $\widehat{J}_{T,\mathrm{pw},\mathrm{SLS}}$ with the pre-test for breaks in the spectrum as developed in \citet{casini:change-point-spectra}.
 We do not report the results for the pre-test for model M1-M6 and M8 because they are equivalent to those without the pre-test.